cert-manager/cert-manager/GOVERNANCE.md

 above, they should move themselves to emeritus status.
 If necessary, this can also occur through the decision-making process outlined above.

-A review of the [MAINTAINERS.md](./MAINTAINERS.md) file is performed every year by the current maintainers.
+A review of the [`MAINTAINERS.md`](./MAINTAINERS.md) file is performed every year by the current maintainers.
 During this review, the maintainers that have not been active in the last 18 months are asked whether they would like to become an emeritus maintainer, they are expected to respond within 30 days.
 If they do not respond, they will automatically be moved to emeritus status.

 [coc]: https://github.com/cert-manager/cert-manager/blob/master/CODE_OF_CONDUCT.md
 [contrib]: https://cert-manager.io/docs/contributing/

-## Admin Role
+## Admin

 An admin is a maintainer who has admin privileges on the cert-manager infrastructure.

-**Defined by:** Admins of the cert-manager GitHub organization
+The admins aren't defined in any public file.
+The admins are the GitHub members on the cert-manager org that are set as "Owner".
+Additionally, admins have their email listed in GCP so that they can perform releases.

-### Requirements
+### Becoming an Admin

-- You must be a maintainer.
-- You must have a good understanding of the technologies used in the cert-manager infrastructure.
+To become an admin, you must already be a maintainer for a time and have some understanding of the technologies used in the cert-manager infrastructure (e.g., Prow).
+Then, create an issue on the cert-manager project and mention each maintainer.
+Each maintainer will need to comment on the issue to express their approval.

 ### Privileges

-- Can perform administrative tasks on the cert-manager infrastructure
+- Can remove protected branches and change settings in the GitHub organization.
-- Can release new versions of cert-manager
+- Can run the Google Cloud Build playbooks to release new versions of cert-manager.

 ### Responsibilities

 - Must be responsible with the privileges granted to them
 - Must manage cert-manager membership requests in a timely manner when requested using the process outlined in the Member Role section above.